Golden Days (play): 1921 Broadway premiere and reception

 Tired of flapper parts, Hayes had convinced Tyler to let her play a different kind of role in The Wren during October 1921.
 Reviews were mixed; Hayes and the other actors drew praise, but in a losing effort to prop up a weak play.
 Tyler had invested a lot of money in Helen Hayes and didn't want her associated with a failed production.
 The play was withdrawn after three weeks on Broadway, being immediately replaced at the same theater by Golden Days which Tyler had been keeping on ice for a year, with Hayes again in the lead.
 The supporting cast had the luxury of rehearsing long before the premiere, but Hayes' time was taken up with The Wren.
 However, she had played the character two years earlier, and as Tyler later wrote, she was a quick study.

 Golden Days had its long-delayed Broadway premiere on Tuesday, November 1, 1921, at the Gaiety Theatre.
 Critic Arthur Pollock called the play "convincing" and said it had an "easy humor", despite the commonplace storyline.
 He complimented Hayes' on her restraint with the character of Mary Anne, and said Donald Gallaher was the only actor to "rise above the level of prep school boys".
 The Brooklyn Daily Times reviewer said the play was "...well received.
 Its youthful spirit is spontaneous and catching".
-The critic for The New York Herald reassured its readers that though filled with youthful characters "the wickedest thing the striplings do is smoke cigarettes, and the girls haven't even particularly short skirts".
+The critic for The New York Herald reassured its readers that though filled with youthful characters "the wickedest thing the striplings do is smoke cigarettes, and the girls have not even particularly short skirts".

 The New-York Tribune reviewer numerated six costume changes by Helen Hayes in four acts, and remarked upon her returning to "the sub-deb type she forswore in The Wren".
 The critic for The New York Times pointed out Toler and Short's writing captured the essence of young people's conversation, for both good and ill.
 There were some memorable moments, mostly involving Helen Hayes, but also much that was inane and uninspired.
 They praised Jo Wallace, Jean May, and Russell Medcraft, but thought Selena Royle miscast as the mean girl.